Topic: Setting Up Environment on Host for Kete

 Whichever account you use, make sure that you have the rake command in your PATH.
 If you have been following the installation guides recommended software (in particular, using Ruby Enterprise Edition) then you'll have already got this in your path from earlier.
 You can test this by running

-and checking that is it coming from /opt/ruby-enterprise-1.8.6-2009xxxx/bin/rake.
+and checking that is it coming from /opt/ruby-enterprise-1.8.x-20xxxxxx/bin/gem.
 If it isn't, edit your user's .bash_profile or .profile file to add that bin directory to your path.

 Next step: